-Even losing Mauricio Pochettino to Tottenham Hotspur proved no issue, with Ronald Koeman coming in and bettering what the Argentine had done during his 18 months at the club.
+Even losing Mauricio Pochettino to Ronald Koeman coming in and bettering what the Argentine had done during his 18 months at the club.

 After finishing 14th in their first campaign back in the Premier League, Southampton have finished eighth, sixth and seventh respectively.
 However, with five games remaining, including clashes against Liverpool, Arsenal and Manchester City, a bottom half finish is a real threat.

 With that in mind we look back on Puel's first season at St Mary's and whether he should be afforded a second term on the South Coast.

 The script which has become so familiar was followed to the tee last summer.
 Three key players left with Sadio Mané moving to Liverpool, Victor Wanyama joining Spurs and Graziano Pellè heading to Shandong Luneng.

 Those deals raised more than £64million with an outlay of just £44million to replenish the squad.
 And Puel looked to have done well, snapping up Norwich City's exciting young winger Nathan Redmond, adding the highly-rated Pierre-Emile Höjbjerg from Bayern Munich and snaring Lille winger Sofiane Boufal to pep up his attack.